 Do you really need to worry about the three-act structure?
 Let’s take a look.

 Some writing teachers describe the three-act structure as a way of making sure that a story has a beginning, a middle and an end.
 While this is sort of true, there’s a whole lot more to it than that.

 Used skilfully, the three-act structure is a powerful method for giving your novel traction, that sought-after quality that keeps your readers wanting more.

 To work with the three-act structure, you need to think of your story as having (surprise!) three parts.
 In part one, your task is to introduce your main character and their situation.
 In part two, you’ll need to show them grappling with an opposing force to reach their goals.
 Finally, in part three you have the satisfying job of tying up loose ends and crafting a suitably happy, sad or tragic ending.

 To see how well it can work, I’d recommend reading Daniel Keyes’ classic sci-fi novella Flowers for Algernon – a straightforward, skilful example of the three-act story.
-As you read, you might also like to refer to this handy graphic, which maps the key events in a general three-act structure.

 Who Should Use It?